ajsuper/Library-Tutorial/README.md

-Be sure to read this README.md in RAW mode. it doesnt like alot of kh formatting Hello!!
+Be sure to read this README.md in RAW mode. it doesnt like alot of my formatting Hello!!
 This is a simple tutorial on how to compile and link a custom library in c++.
 It doesn't quite cover everything, but if you look at the contents of the files you can figure out more info.